jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 It can be obsevered that automotive soley makes use of the tanks Type greater than II.
 The provided examples suggest that the tank Type IV has the highgest applicaiton rate for personal vehicles.

-// TODO: add references here from: A Review on the Cost Analysis of Hydrogen Gas Storage Tanks for Fuel Cell Vehicles
 #figure(
   table(
     columns: (auto, auto, auto, auto, auto, auto),